TZstatsADS/fall2019-project4-sec2-grp5/README.md

    The data we use, created by 610 users,  is achieved from [MovieLens] on September 26, 2018.
 These data contains 100836 ratings and 3683 tag   applications across 9742 movies between March 29, 1996 and September 24, 2018.

    The project is divided into three steps:
     + Implementing Algorithm, Regularization and Parameter Tuning
+    	- SGD done by Xiao,Lihao and Wu,Qiqi using R (main.rmd)
+	- ALS done by Mbithe, Nicole and Wu,Qiqi using Python (file name)
     + Postprocessing
+    	- KNN done by Sixuan,Li using Python (sl_knn_sgd.ipynb)
     + Evaluation